kpennell/kyle-gatsby-starter-netlify-cms/src/pages/blog/react-is-the-king.md

 templateKey: blog-post
 title: React is the king
 date: 2018-12-17T15:04:10.000Z
+description: >-
-description: There's no denying React's dominance in the front-end world.
+  There's no denying React's dominance in the front-end world.
 How long will it last?
 tags:
   - react
   - web development
 ---
 ![react](/img/react.jpeg)
 source: https://www.octalsoftware.com

 Go React Go.

+How cool to be able to update from a nice CMS interface (added via /admin instead of markdown files)